 Virginia Wesleyan College is committed to values of citizenship and social responsibility fundamental to a community of scholars.
 People who join this academic community agree to maintain academic honesty.
-The purpose of the honor code at Virginia Wesleyan is to foster an environment of learning based upon trustworthiness and willingness to assume personal responsibility for honorable behavior.
+The purpose of the Virginia Wesleyan Honor Code is to foster an environment of learning based upon trustworthiness and willingness to assume personal responsibility for honorable behavior.
 Responsibility for safeguarding honor and trust belongs to the entire academic community; therefore, students need to assume responsibility for honorable behavior in themselves and others.
-Acts of academic dishonesty, which include cheating, plagiarism, lying, theft, and falsifying data, are violations of the honor code.
-Once students become members of the college community and are presumed to understand the nature of such violations, they are responsible for avoiding them and for the consequences if they do not.
+Acts of academic dishonesty, which include cheating, plagiarism, lying, theft, and falsifying data, are violations of the Honor Code.
+Once students become members of the College community and are presumed to understand the nature of such violations, they are responsible for avoiding them and for the consequences if they do not.

-The honor code offers guidelines for academic conduct and disciplinary procedures for infractions of the code.
-For a complete statement of the honor code, see the Student Handbook distributed through the Dean of Students Office.
+The Honor Code offers guidelines for academic conduct and disciplinary procedures for infractions of the code.
+For a complete statement of the Honor Code, see the Student Handbook distributed through the Dean of Students Office.